 While still working with sheet metal he began to explore his love of wine while living in New Jersey.
 He worked at several premium New Jersey based restaurants while simultaneously training to be a sommelier.

-Looking to make a small amount of wine on his own, in 1999 he purchased merely 1/2 ton of Cabernet Franc grapes and made 48 cases.
-While the vineyard sources have changed over the years he has made Cabernet Franc every year since including from Monticello Vineyards and Titus Vineyards.
-Today he purchases fruit from the historic Pocai Vineyard (under ownership by Ballentine Winery) and this is now the primary wine made under the Larkin label.
+Looking to make a small amount of wine on his own, in 1999 he purchased merely 1/2 ton of Cabernet Franc grapes from Titus Vineyards and made 48 cases of wine (Robert Foley was his early winemaker); Sean is now the winemaker.
+While the vineyard sources have changed over the years he has made Cabernet Franc every year since including from Monticello Vineyards and continuing with Titus Vineyards.
+Today he also purchases fruit from the historic Pocai Vineyard (under ownership by Ballentine Winery) and this is now the primary wine made under the Larkin label.

 Not only does he enjoy Cabernet Franc but he realized early on that Napa Valley was becoming very Cabernet Sauvignon centric and decided to produce a wine that perhaps would stand out a bit from the ‘Napa norm’.
 It did stand out – he received good press and excellent wine scores from those who matter in the wine writing world (like a 91 score for one of his early vintages from Robert Parker, back when a low 90s score garnered more attention then perhaps it does so today).